armlesswunder/d2rCloneTrackerAndroid/README.md

 2) Bug fixes (If any come up)
 3) Custom icon (Feel free to help with this one :D)

+# Guide

+## Performance mode
+Makes the app fetch updates twice as often.
+Note: THis will of course, cause the app to use more battery and data.
+Use at you own discretion!

+## Timing
+A few people have asked about how often the app makes requests so here goes:

+It depends on the greatest status based on your filters and if you choose performance mode.
+Here's the exact scheme:

+\*where GS = greatest status based on your mode\*

+GS = 1: 5 min (non-performance) / 2.5 min (performance)

+GS = 2: 4 min (non-performance) / 2 min   (performance)

+GS = 3: 3 min (non-performance) / 1.5 min (performance)

+GS = 4: 2 min (non-performance) / 1 min   (performance)

+GS = 5: 1 min (non-performance) / 30 sec  (performance)

+GS = 6: 6 min (non-performance) / 3 min   (performance)

 # FAQ

 ## What is this app?